Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 * Announcements
 * Brainstorming

 The posts that you intend to make to the General and Course Q&A topics, and the subjects you expect students to explore there, are appropriate for a unified learner audience.
 However, you decide that it will be useful for the Announcements and Brainstorming topics to be divided by cohort.
+For information about specifying whether course-wide discussion topics are divided by cohort, see :ref:`Specify Whether CourseWide Discussion Topics are Cohorted`.

 You also decide to apply a naming convention so that students will know the audience for the discussion topics before they add any posts.
 For information